-Effective practice in drug education
+Effective drug education

-Existing school-based education programs play a key part in the trends associated with reduced drug use from young people.
 School education is about preparing young people for healthy, fulfilling adult lives.
 Providing comprehensive drug education supports this.

 Effective drug education assists students to: